Mario Kart DS: Gameplay

-Mario racing on Figure-8 Circuit, the introductory track of the game.
+Mario racing on Figure-8 Circuit, the introductory track.
 The top screen shows item boxes that are in front of him, and the bottom screen shows a bird's-eye view of the immediate vicinity.

 Mario Kart DS is a racing game in which the player, as a Mario franchise character, races in a kart against seven other characters.
 Each course features item boxes that the player can drive through to receive a randomly selected item.
 Some items allow the player to attack other racers to slow them down, while other items can be used to speed up their own kart to pass other racers more easily.

 The game features a base roster of the eight playable characters from Mario Kart 64 and Mario Kart: Super Circuit, along with four unlockable characters Daisy, Dry Bones, Waluigi, and R.O.B. for a total of 12.
 Each character has three unique karts to choose from, each of which vary in attributes such as top speed, acceleration, and handling.

 The game features five single-player game modes: Grand Prix, Time Trial, Versus, Battle, and Mission.
 The Grand Prix and Versus modes require the player to choose an engine class from among 50cc, 100cc, and 150cc.
 The classes serve as difficulty levels—the higher the engine class, the faster all karts go.
 In addition, a mirror mode can be unlocked, in which karts use 150cc engines and tracks are horizontally flipped.
 The game features 32 courses across eight cups, half of which contain new tracks (known as Nitro Grand Prix), and half of which contain tracks from previous Mario Kart games, such as Baby Park from Mario Kart: Double Dash (known as Retro Grand Prix).

 The game also features a multiplayer mode, in which eight players race each other using the DS Download Play feature for consoles without a cartridge or a multi-card wireless LAN connection.
 This version has limited courses available, and players with no cartridges play as Shy Guy, a character unavailable in normal play.

 Until its discontinuation on May 20, 2014, Mario Kart DS supported online play via the Nintendo Wi-Fi Connection, in which up to 4 players could play together.